Rush, Benjamin, 1745-1813

 - Existence: 1745 - 1813

 Benjamin Rush (January 4, 1746 [O.S.
 December 24, 1745] – April 19, 1813) was a signer of the United States Declaration of Independence and a civic leader in Philadelphia, where he was a physician, politician, social reformer, humanitarian, and educator and the founder of Dickinson College.
 Rush attended the Continental Congress.
 He served as Surgeon General of the Continental Army and became a professor of chemistry, medical theory, and clinical practice at the University of Pennsylvania.
 Rush was a leader of the American Enlightenment and an enthusiastic supporter of the American Revolution.

 Found in 3 Collections and/or Records:

-Scope and Contents Letter from Benjamin Franklin in London, to Benjamin Rush in Edinburgh, granting permission to dedicate his medical dissertation to him.
+Letter from Benjamin Franklin in London, to Benjamin Rush in Edinburgh, granting permission to dedicate his medical dissertation to him.
 Franklin's free-franked wrapper accompanies letter.
 Includes Brown's bibliographical note and typed transcript.

-Scope and Contents Three-page letter from John Adams at Quincy, Massachusetts to Benjamin Rush in which he refutes an article by certain citizens of Philadelphia in the "National Intelligencer" on war preparations, as well as citing the example of diverse animals in nature.
+Three-page letter from John Adams at Quincy, Massachusetts to Benjamin Rush in which he refutes an article by certain citizens of Philadelphia in the "National Intelligencer" on war preparations, as well as citing the example of diverse animals in nature.
 Typescript transcription and carbon copy of typescript critical note laid in.